futuresuper/website/src/posts/future-super-impact-and-resources.md

 ---
-title: Fact checking our favourite impact stats
+title: "Fact checking our favourite impact stats"
+slug: future-super-impact-and-resources
 date: 2020-08-03T05:17:21.845Z
 tags:
   - Divestment
   - Ethical Investing
 author: Mariela Powell Thomas
 canonical:
+summary: >-
-summary: Saw a fun fact about Future Super's impact?
+  Saw a fun fact about Future Super's impact?
 Curious to know the working behind it?
 Here's what you need to know.
 image:
 ---